emqx/cloud-docs/en_US/connect_to_deployments/electron_sdk.md

 MQTT WebSocket uniformly uses `/path` as the connection path, which needs to be specified when connecting, while EMQX Broker uses `/mqtt` as the path.

-Therefore, when using WebScoket connection, in addition to modifying the port number and switching the protocol to `ws`, you also need to add the `/mqtt` path.
+Therefore, when using WebSocket connection, in addition to modifying the port number and switching the protocol to `ws`, you also need to add the `/mqtt` path.

 Establish a connection between the client and MQTT Broker using the following code.